diogo-rossi/clig/docs/sphinx/source/notebooks/userguide.md

     print(f"{getframeinfo(currentframe()).function} {locals()}")

 ######################################################################
-# The interface is built in the code below,
+# The whole interface is built in the code below
-# The could also be placed in a separated file importing the functions
+# It could also be placed in a separated file importing the functions

 (
     Command(git)